AdityaSavara/UnitTesterSG/README.txt

 COMPATIBILITY WITH PYTEST AND TRAVIS CI:
 Add an __init__.py file into each test directory (they can be empty) files Then add .travis.yml to your root directory, and the script command "python3 runPytestDriver.py failWithError" within it (as in this repository).
+The UnitTests will typically still run even without the __init__.py file, but the Travis checks might report a passing even when there is a failure.
+So it is important to include the __init__.py if Travis CI will be used.

 PURPOSE OF MODULE:
 UnitTesterSG is a unit testing framework that is designed for nested and/or scientific/engineering data structures.
 It is designed primarily for testing the outputs if a single function or simulation run by storing the expected results file such that comparisons to the stored output can be made with unit tests after the function or software has been edited.
 However, the compare nested objects module can also be imported directly and is quite useful even outside of unit testing.